bgpgroup/api-builder/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/bgpgroup/api-builder.svg?style=flat-square)](https://packagist.org/packages/bgpgroup/api-builder)

-`bgpgroup/api-builder` is a Laravel package for BGP system which allow to build Modules and Resources via commands.
+API Builder is a Laravel package for BGP system which allow to build Modules and Resources via commands.

 Using this package you can build: